Julia-Wagner/PawfectMatch/README.md

 ![Saved posts desktop](docs/screenshots/feed_sticky_sidebar.png)\
 *Saved posts on a desktop*

 The number of saved posts is shown at the top of the page.
 The page as well as the sidebar reload when saving or unsaving a post, so they are always up-to-date.
+To display posts, the reusable React component *Post* is used.

 ![Saved posts phone](docs/screenshots/saves_phone.png)\
 *Saved posts on a phone*

 Recently adopted dogs are also shown in the sticky sidebar on bigger screens and on an additional page for smaller screens.
 The page includes all dogs that are marked as adopted.
+To display dogs, the reusable React component *Dog* is used.

 ## **About Page**